 Furikake is a salty, crunchy, umami-packed Japanese seasoning!
 There are many store-bought varieties but I love this homemade recipe that’s quick and easy to make!

-Furikake is a Japanese a rice seasoning typically made up of, nori, sesame seeds, dried fish/shrimp, and sugar.
-My recipe is straightforward and a great introduction to this magical ingredient.
-Sprinkle it over rice, eggs or popcorn for an instant umami boost!
+Furikake is a savory Japanese rice seasoning typically made up of very small pieces of, nori, sesame seeds, dried fish/shrimp, and sugar.
+Furikake adds a salty, umami flavor to what every you sprinkle it on.

 Furikake: Japanese Rice Seasoning